bayprior

 robust-priors Robust mixture, sceptical, and power priors

-regulatory-reporting Report generation, FDA/EMA compliance checklist
+regulatory-reporting Report generation and compliance checklist

 browseVignettes("bayprior")